not-gary/autoformalization/src/README.md

 ## Towards Autoformalization of Mathematics and Code Correctness: Experiments with Elementary Proofs

 **Dependencies:**
-- Python 3.7 or higher
+- Python 3
 - PyTorch (w/ CUDA)
-- NumPy
+- Numpy
-- Coq 8.13.2 or higher (to evaluate generated proofs, see `data/README.md`)
+- Coq 8.13.* w/ coqtop (to evaluate generated proofs, see `data/README.md`)
 - Programming Language Foundations (included in `data/plf/`)

 **How to Run:**